F-List Census - Gender and Orientation

 Unselected has the greatest change between the lifetime count and those online in the last month, but even with over 400,000 profiles tied to inactive accounts, it is still the third most common gender "selection", trailing Male by quite a bit.
 Why so many?
 And where'd they all go?
 Here are my ideas:

 • Some people give up on a profile quickly.
 There are a good number of incomplete but not totally blank profiles where the creation/last edit date are the same day.
-Some of these are a name, some of these are partial character info or kink lists that just never got around to selecting a gender before abandoning it.
+Some of these are only a name, some of these are partial character info or kink lists that just never got around to selecting a gender before abandoning it.

 • Intentional choice: there is no perfect option for hubs, multi-character profiles, scenario-driven or GM/DM profiles, or other similar cases.